Adversarial Policies Beat Superhuman Go AIs: Hyperparameter settings Hyperparameter Settings

 We enumerate the key hyperparameters used in our training run in Table~\ref{tab:app:hyperparameters}.
 For brevity, we omit hyperparameters that are the same as KataGo defaults and have only a minor effect on performance.

 The key difference from standard KataGo training is that our adversarial policy uses a \texttt{b6c96} network architecture, consisting of 6 blocks and 96 channels.
-This is much smaller than the victim, which uses a \texttt{b20c256} or \texttt{b40c256} architecture.
+By contrast, the victims we attack range from \texttt{b6c96} to \texttt{b40c256} in size.
 We additionally disable a variety of game rule randomizations that help make KataGo a useful AI teacher in a variety of settings but are unimportant for our attack.
 We also disable gatekeeping, designed to stabilize training performance, as our training has proved sufficiently stable without it.

 We train at most $4$ times on each data row before blocking for fresh data.
-This is comparable to the original KataGo training run, although the ratio during that run varied as the number of asynchronous selfplay workers fluctuated over time.
+This is comparable to the original KataGo training run, although the ratio during that run varied as the number of asynchronous self-play workers fluctuated over time.
 We use an adversary visit count of $600$, which is comparable to KataGo, though the exact visit count has varied between their training runs.

+In evaluation games we use a single search thread for KataGo unless otherwise specified.
+We used 10 and 1024 search threads for evaluation of victims with $10^6$ and $10^7$ visits in order to ensure games complete in a reasonable time frame.
+Holding visit count fixed, using more search threads tends to decrease the strength of an agent.
+However increasing search threads enables more visits to be used in practice, ultimately enabling higher agent performance.